Nhungvoooo/nhung/content/pages/publications.md

           in an ever-evolving business landscape.
 This collection aims to explore how disruptive technologies can be harnessed to not only survive but thrive in times of change.

+          The intention to accept smart contracts based on blockchain technology is gaining momentum as organizations seek to leverage its benefits.
+As awareness grows and technological advancements continue, smart contracts are poised to revolutionize traditional contract processes, driving efficiency and innovation across multiple sectors.
         image:
           type: ImageBlock
           url: /images/1725606601476.jpeg